FOOD FOREST PROJECT

 INSPIRA Permaculture

-So, what is a Food Forest?
-A Permaculture Food Forest is a small eco-system of food production that aims to mimic what nature mostly tries to do with a piece of land: build a forest.
-The idea is to create a self-sustaining, resilient, and diverse environment that is designed to provide us with food and resources, as well as provide habitats to a large number of creatures, plants and fungi.
+One of our main projects is to build a Permaculture and Syntropic Food Forest, that is: is a small eco-system of food production that aims to mimic what nature mostly tries to do with a piece of land: build a forest.
+The idea is to create a self-sustaining, resilient, and diverse environment that is designed to provide us with food and resources, as well as provide habitats to a large number of creatures, plants, microorganisms and fungi.
 In the end, we will support biodiversity and soil health, while producing food for the most part of the year.

 HOW?